flaerqqqq/e-commerce-marketplace/README.md

   - `size`: Number of products per page (optional).
 - **Response:** `Page<ProductResponseDto>`
 #### Implementation Details
-The search functionality is implemented using Elasticsearch or a similar search engine.
+The search functionality is implemented using Elasticsearch.
 Elasticsearch provides powerful full-text search capabilities, making it suitable for searching products by name efficiently.
 It indexes product data and enables fast retrieval based on search queries.
 Utilizing Elasticsearch enhances the search performance and provides relevant search results to users.

 Additionally, data is piped from PostgreSQL to Elasticsearch via Logstash.
 Logstash serves as a data pipeline, facilitating the transfer of data from PostgreSQL, where product information is stored, to Elasticsearch.
 This ensures that the search index in Elasticsearch is regularly updated with the latest product data from the PostgreSQL database, maintaining consistency and accuracy in search results.